RainbowToad/README/README.md

   ## Questions

   If you have any questions you can reach me via e-mail at chad_spilker@hotmail.com.
-My GITHUB can be referenced at RainbowToad.
+My GITHUB username is RainbowToad.

   ## How to Contribute